 1- Atieh Clinical Neuroscience Center, Tehran, Iran.

-2- Department of Psychology, University of Tehran, Tehran, Iran.
+2- Department of Psychology, Faculty of Psychology and Education, University of Tehran, Tehran, Iran.

 Abstract:

-Conclusion: TBR cannot be considered as a reliable biomarker to differentiate between those groups of psychological disorders that contain primary cognitive deficits and require the allocation of attention and working memory loads.
+Conclusion: TBR cannot be considered a reliable biomarker to differentiate between those groups of psychological disorders that contain primary cognitive deficits and require the allocation of attention and working memory loads.

 Type of Study: